Roy Alexander Gano: From World War II to retirement

 Gano spent the first part of the war in seagoing commands.
 He served as Material Officer and Commander, Task Force 8, Alaska (1941–42) and Commander of the destroyer USS Dyson (DD-572) (1942–44) in Destroyer Squadron 23.
 The latter squadron, known as the "Little Beavers", covered the initial landings in Bougainville in November 1943 and fought in 22 engagements during the next four months.
 For 1944–46, he served as Assistant Director, United States Navy Communications for Administration, Office of the Chief of Naval Operations, Washington, D.C.

-From 1946-48, Gano served as Commander, Destroyer Squadron 5, also Destroyer Division 51, Japan-Korea area.
+From 1946 to 1948, Gano served as Commander, Destroyer Squadron 5, also Destroyer Division 51, Japan-Korea area.
 He then returned to shore duty as Director of Recruiting, Bureau of Naval Personnel (1948–50), then as Director, Enlisted Personnel Division (1950–51).

 He returned to sea in 1951 as commander of the cruiser USS Saint Paul (CA-73), deployed to Korea for the Korean War, a command he held until 1952.
 He was then assigned as Chief of Staff and Aide to the Commander, Service Force, U.S. Pacific Fleet (1952–54) and Commander, Service Squadron 3, in the evacuation of refugees from Northern Indochina (1954).

 In 1954, Gano was promoted to vice admiral, and was assigned as Assistant Chief for Logistics, holding that position until 1955.
 He then served as Deputy Chief of Staff for Administration, Far East and U.N.
-Commands (1955–56), Deputy Commander, Military Sea Transportation Service (1956–58), Commander, Amphibious Group 2 (1958–59), and Commander, Military Sea Transportation Service (1959–64).
+Commands (1955–56), Deputy Commander, Military Sea Transportation Service (1956–58), Commander, Amphibious Group 2 (1958–59), and Commander, Military Sea Transportation Service (1959–64).(In 1962, he had visited to Taiwan.)

 Admiral Gano retired from active duty in 1964 and then served as Vice President of Moore-McCormack Lines, Washington, D.C.
 (1964–71).
 He also served as President and Chairman of the Board of United Seamen's Service from 1961 to 1971.
-In 1969, he was elected Chairman of the Board of Hamilton Bank & Trust Company, based in Bailey's Crossroads, Virginia, where he was a director until his death.
+In 1969, he was elected chairman of the Board of Hamilton Bank & Trust Company, based in Bailey's Crossroads, Virginia, where he was a director until his death.

 The admiral died on January 20, 1971, and was buried at Arlington National Cemetery.
 His wife, Harriet Howard Gano (1902–1991) is now buried with him.